j75/OrangePiPlus-Kernel/README.md

 This repository helps building a Linux 3.4.39 kernel for an [OrangePiPlus](http://linux-sunxi.org/Xunlong_Orange_Pi_Plus) board.

-It is based on [Loboris](https://github.com/loboris/OrangePI-Kernel/) kernel, however
+It is based on [Boris Lovosevic (loboris)](https://github.com/loboris/OrangePI-Kernel/) kernel, however
   * it produces a smaller kernel (800 k instead of 1M),
   * more drivers are included in.